MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-sql-server-db-to-azure.md

 As Azure Migrate discovers each database, the Data Migration Assistant (DMA) runs and determines which features the team uses.
 DMA helps Contoso assess their database migrations to Azure by detecting compatibility issues that can affect database functionality in a new version of SQL Server or Azure SQL Database.

-Contoso follows these steps to assess their databases and then upload the results data to Azure Migrate:
+Contoso follows these steps to assess their databases and then uploads the results data to Azure Migrate:

 1. Download DMA.
 1. Create an assessment project.